UK Tel : 01539 567118

 A real Newari town, with great Himalayan mountain views too.
 The added bonus of the recently opened, luxurious Dwarikas Dhulikel Resort-a lifestyle retreat-is a "must stay" if your wallet says "YES!"

-Whilst an elephant back and jungle safari is the main reason people visit Chitwan, the flat Terai lands are the 'food basket' of Nepal and fascinating in their own right.
+Whilst aand jungle safari and the hope of seeing a wild tiger is the main reason people visit Chitwan, the flat Terai lands are the 'food basket' of Nepal and fascinating in their own right.
 Not only is the landscape different from the Himalayas, the Tharu people are too.

 Looking for the REAL, rural and unspoiled Nepal?
 Look no further!
 This delightful hill village is just perfect to 'discover' genuine Nepal village life as well as a place to 'get away from it all'....relax, unwind and be at ease with life.

 A short drive from Kathmandu, yet dramatically situated on the rim of the hills that form the Kathmandu Valley, the 'resort' of Nagarkot is renowned as one of the places to witness a panoramic Himalayan sunrise and sunset.

 Sleepy Bandipur is perched high above the Trisuli River Valley and commands sweeping views of the Annapurnas and Manaslu.
 A charming, relaxed and fine example of a small Newari mountain town.

 Nepal's No.1 tourist resort, Pokhara with its balmy, sub-tropical climate, lake and Himalayan views stretching from Dhaulagiri, the entire Annapurna range, Fishtail and Manaslu is also fast becoming Nepal's 'action' capital too.

 Not too far from Pokhara, but decidedly more tranquil, Begnas Lake still has great mountain views and is a great area to explore and relax.